BrianPugh/cyclopts/docs/source/api.rst

       :type: bool
       :value: True

       Show this group in the help-panel.
-This parameter is keyword-only.

    .. attribute:: converter
       :type: Optional[Callable]